patrickjames242/react-extend-components/README.md

 });

 <MyButton
-   onClick={'foo' as any} // obviously you wouldn't do this for an html element but you could theoretically want to do something like this for a custom component
+   onClick={'foo' as any} // obviously you wouldn't do this for an HTML element but you could theoretically want to do something like this for a custom component
 />

 // the props passed to the underlying button element are as follows: { onClick: "foo" }